blender/blender/doc/python_api/rst/bge_types/bge.types.KX_ConstraintWrapper.rst

          * 13: Y axis position
          * 14: Z axis position

-      axis = 15..17 are for angular springs on each of the degrees of freedom
+      axis = 15..17 are for angular springs on each of the angle of freedom in radians
          * 15: X axis angle
          * 16: Y axis angle
          * 17: Z axis angle